Prešporok · the coronation city

 Potato dumplings with tangy sheep-cheese sauce and bacon.
 It’s the national classic—rich, salty, and uniquely Slovak.

-Sauerkraut soup with smoked meat, sausage, and mushrooms.
-A winter favorite, but it appears year-round in traditional restaurants.
+Sauerkraut soup with smoked meat, sausage, and mushrooms, often thickened and deeply savoury.
+It is a winter and Christmas favourite, but it appears year-round in traditional restaurants and makes a satisfying starter before a lighter main.

 Cesnačka (garlic soup)

-Often served in a bread bowl.
-It’s comforting, bold, and perfect after a chilly day of sightseeing.
+Often served in a hollowed-out bread bowl, this is comforting, bold, and unapologetically garlicky — perfect after a chilly day of sightseeing or a windy afternoon by the river.
+It is one of the most beloved Slovak openers.

 Pirohy

-Small filled dumplings (often bryndza or potato).
-A great choice when you want something traditional but less heavy than halušky.
+Small filled dumplings, often stuffed with bryndza sheep’s cheese or potato and topped with bacon or browned butter.
+They are a great choice when you want something distinctly traditional but a touch less heavy than a full plate of halušky.

 Duck or pork with dumplings and cabbage